blackmagic-debug/black-magic-org/hacking/target-drivers.md

 ## Flash programming

-None of the generic target support is able to provide a generic way to erase or write Flash, as this is implemented differently for each target device.
-Instead, as part of writing target support, you must supply suitable Flash erase and write routines.
+None of the generic targets are able to provide a generic way to erase or write Flash, as this is implemented differently for each target device.
+Instead, as part of the writing target support, you must supply suitable Flash erase and write routines.
 The target layer then interacts with the Flash of your target through these routines, which may even be specific to specific Flash regions depending on how the Flash/NVM controller in the target device works.